maffh92/AFP-ANT/README.md

   + Strategy.hs: In this file we implemented our strategy.

-  + Simulator <- This is a copy of the original ant_similator.

   + Ant
     - Arbitrary.hs: Random generation of sized Ant programs for